Nic Harris: Buffalo Bills

-Harris was drafted by the Buffalo Bills in the fifth round (147th overall) of the 2009 NFL Draft.
+Harris was selected by the Buffalo Bills in the fifth round (147th overall) of the 2009 NFL draft.
 He appeared in 15 games (two starts) as a rookie and recorded 30 tackles before being placed on injured reserve on January 1, 2010.
 Harris was waived by Buffalo after failing a physical on July 30, 2010.

 Carolina Panthers

 Harris signed with the Carolina Panthers on August 14, 2010.
-Harris was released prior to the 2011 and is currently a free agent.
+Harris was released prior to the 2011.

 Vila Velha Tritões

-Harris signed with the Vila Velha Tritões, of Brazil, on March, 2014.
+Harris signed with the Vila Velha Tritões, of Brazil, in March 2014.
 He made his first game in Torneio Touchdown on May 11, playing in several roles, as quarterback, wide receiver, running back, safety and kick returner against Minas Locomotiva.
 He scored four touchdowns on offense and got two interceptions playing on defense.
 Tritões won by 34–14.

 Acting career

 After retiring from football, Nic turned to acting appearing in many TV commercials.
 Most notably, he played the part of Baltimore Ravens linebacker Ray Lewis in the Kurt Warner biopic American Underdog.